longevity-genie/getpaper/README.md

 # Additional requirements

 Detectron2 is required for using models from the layoutparser model zoo but is not automatically installed with this package.
-For MacOS and Linux, build from source with:
+For macOS and Linux, build from source with:

 pip install 'git+https://github.com/facebookresearch/detectron2.git@e2ce8dc#egg=detectron2'